Who is this guide for?

 Prevention is best, and Safety and Health Magazine estimates a return between $2-6 for every $1 invested in injury prevention!
 Avoid injuries, legal fees, and business disruption by communicating your health and safety policy.
 Use our sample checklist to update your health and safety program across your locations.

-Communicate in person with retail audits
+Communicate in person with Site Visits

-Moving forward with store communication and execution
+Moving forward with Site communication and execution